AntonGensitskiy/google-cloud/docs/BigQueryTable-batchsource.md

 Each record is composed of columns (also called fields).
 Every table is defined by a schema that describes the column names, data types, and other information.

 **Partition From**: Partition start date.
-This value is ignored if the table does not support partitions.
+This value is ignored if the table does not support partitioning.

 **Partition To**: Partition end date.
-This value is ignored if the table does not support partitions.
+This value is ignored if the table does not support partitioning.

 **Temporary Bucket Name**: Google Cloud Storage bucket to store temporary data in.
 It will be automatically created if it does not exist, but will not be automatically deleted.